Tinnitus and Hyperacusis Treatment: New Science, Real Recovery

 - Non-specific Origin: The central gain theory posits that any decrease in auditory input, regardless of the surrounding circumstances, leads to neuroplastic changes, resulting in central amplification of sound.

 - Neuroinflammatory Origin: The central sensitization model of hyperacusis asserts that the initiating event must be inflammatory in nature.
 Specifically, this process involves CGRP expression in the acute phase, which in turn stimulates the brain rewiring changes responsible for the central amplification of sound.
+This correlates with the fact that many of the inciting factors of hyperacusis are inflammatory in nature.

 In summary, the chronic pain model and phenomenon of central sensitization appears to present a more clinically coherent description of hyperacusis and tinnitus than the central gain theory.

-We believe that an atypical migraine reaction in the brain drives hyperacusis.
+Both tinnitus and hyperacusis are migraine-related sound disorders that manifest as sensory over-responsivity.
+We believe that an atypical migraine reaction in the brain drives auditory hypersensitivity.
 Drawing from the central sensitization model, we have found that hyperacusis is initiated by an inflammatory condition in the brain (i.e., migraine).
-In other words, migraine is the dynamic cause of hyperacusis, while central gain simply describes the resulting effect.

 How is migraine an inflammatory condition of the brain?